 Do you engage in any special types of public outreach to get the message out about how your office works?

 We’ve improved outreach to the community in a couple of different ways.
 One is to identify ourselves.
 In the state of Florida, we’re required to put eyes on all properties once every five years.
 A lot of people didn’t even know we were out in their community.
-So the first thing I did was brand all the cars, so people recognized that cars with the blue and green stripe and big seal are from the property appraiser’s office, and knew we were in their neighborhood.
+So the first thing I did was brand all the cars, so people recognize that cars with the blue and green stripe and big seal are from the property appraiser’s office, and know we’re in their neighborhood.
 Another thing I did was have staff make up a door hanger to let people know that we came by and why.
 I put my cellphone number on the door hanger, even though my staff thought I was going to get overwhelmed with phone calls.
 But the truth is, I get maybe five or six calls a week, and people actually appreciate it.
 Our social media is important too.
 We use it to let people know what’s going on.
 I’ve also established an excellent rapport with the media so we can stay ahead of the news rather than lag behind it.
 We also use digital billboards around town to remind people about filing deadlines for homestead.
 I’ve also got an amazing customer-service department.
 They constantly get accolades about how helpful and friendly they are.

 Last year, you got some serious flooding from Hurricane Irma.
 From a property assessment standpoint, what was its impact?
 What were the days and weeks after the storm like in your office?